Skip to main content

 After completing this unit, you’ll be able to:

-• Build an Omnistudio Data Mapper Load.
+• Build an Omnistudio Data Mapper Load in Omnistudio for Managed Packages.

 • Explain how an Omnistudio Data Mapper Load decides to create or update records.

 Here’s a simple guided user interaction.
-A user updates some basic customer account details, such as the account’s phone number and website.
+A user updates basic customer account details, such as the account’s phone number and website.
 The steps are intuitive and simple to complete, even though some complex functionality happens behind the scenes.
-That’s because an Edit Account OmniScript guides users through the process.

-Edit Account OmniScript with Name, Phone, and Website fields
+Edit Account Omniscript with Name, Phone, and Website fields

-Now let’s consider the complex functionality the user doesn’t see.
-How does this data appear in the fields displayed in this interaction?
-And how does the updated data get saved?
-This is where Omnistudio Data Mappers get to play their part.
-A Omnistudio Data Mapper Turbo Extract retrieves the data from the Account object, and an Omnistudio Data Mapper Load saves the data updates back to the Account object.
+An Omnistudio Data Mapper Turbo Extract retrieves the data from the Account object, and an Omnistudio Data Mapper Load saves the data updates back to the Account object.
 In this unit, you learn how to build these Omnistudio Data Mappers.

 Ready?
 Let’s dive in.

-Build a Omnistudio Data Mapper Turbo Extract
+Build an Omnistudio Data Mapper Turbo Extract

-• Extract tab
+• Extract

-• Preview tab
+• Preview

 Let’s explore these tabs in more detail and get an overview of the steps you need to take in the tabs.